Learn

 What is a good AEO score?

-An AEO score of 90-100 (A+) indicates highly citable content that AI engines frequently reference.
-Scores of 80-89 (A) are well-optimized, while 70-79 (B) means a good foundation with room for improvement.
-Most websites score between 40-69 when first evaluated.
+An AEO score of 90-100 (A+) indicates highly citable content that AI engines can parse and reference.
+Scores of 80-89 (A) are unusually strong today.
+Foglift's Q2 2026 AEO Readiness study found only two of 311 scanned domains cleared 80, zero cleared 85, and the median site scored 46.
+Scores of 70-79 mean a strong foundation, while 40-69 means the site still has missing AI-extraction signals.
 Key improvements include adding JSON-LD structured data, writing Q&A content with FAQ schema, unblocking AI crawlers in robots.txt, and formatting statistics and data points for easy extraction by AI engines.

 Which AEO dimension has the highest leverage?